 Build to Rent: What exactly is it?

 You might have heard of the term Build to Rent (BTR or even B2R) – and as you might expect, it’s all in the name.
-A housing model originally imported from the United States, Build to Rent property developments cater specifically to the rental market, typically holding more appeal to renters than the traditional private rental sector.
+A housing model originally imported from the United States, Build to Rent property developments cater specifically to the rental market.
+They typically hold more appeal to renters than the traditional private rental sector.
 While the concept is nothing new, the sector has become increasingly “defictionalized” in the last 10 years according to JLL’s executive director Adam Challis, and is only growing in demand.

 The number of Build to Rent developments grew by 23% last year, while the British Property Federation predicts a further 200,000 new developments in the next two years.
 The sector in London is booming – with many foreign investors funding the development of new sites.
 September 2020 saw AXA acquiring Dolphin Square, one of London’s largest BTR developers, and investment volumes in the UK sector have jumped 30% in the first half of 2021 compared with the same period last year.